KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 The party was rocking!
 I had a beautiful and tasty non-alcoholic Ginger Cooler (pictured on the bar): ginger syrup, pineapple juice, fresh lime juice, soda water

 ![](pycon-us-2026-recap-images/me-paolo-jeff-velda-frank.jpeg)
-The best of times... me with friends Paolo, Jeff, Velda, and Frank
+The best of times... me with friends Paolo Melchiorre, Jeff Triplett, Velda Kiara, and Frank Wiles

 🔝 <sub>[**back to top**](#table-of-contents)</sub>